pgaulon/bro-cip-enip/README.md

 The last step is to add the Zeek binaries to your PATH environment variable:

-    $ export PATH=/usr/local/bro/bin:$PATH
+    $ export PATH=/usr/local/zeek/bin:$PATH

-You can also add it to your bashrc file to make it permanent, or use /usr/local/bro/bin directory if you don't want to change your PATH vriable.
+You can also add it to your bashrc file to make it permanent, or use /usr/local/zeek/bin directory if you don't want to change your PATH vriable.

 ### Troubleshooting ###

-Before compiling bro, be sure that the ./install.sh script worked well, and the files are copied in the right directory.
+Before compiling Zeek, be sure that the ./install.sh script worked well, and the files are copied in the right directory.
 You can see the output of this command to be sure:

-    $ find ~/bro -name enip
+    $ find ~/zeek -name enip
-    $ find ~/bro -name cip
+    $ find ~/zeek -name cip

 As Libcaf (C++ Actor Framework) is now a requirement to build Zeek, you may have some problems during the ./configure command, for instance the libcaf packet missing.
 If it is the case you have two solutions: